remy/remysharp.com/public/drafts/beginners-guide-to-stripe-integration.md

-# Quick beginners guide to Stripe integration
+# Beginners guide to Stripe integration

 I've used Stripe on a number of projects in varying levels of complexity, but if you just want to sell a thing (digital or otherwise), the process is relatively contained, but does require a server side aspect – which I've written up here as a node project.